genexus-books/Saia/saia-docs/docs/Prompt.md

 The Assistants API supports the usage of an optional `variables` collection definition using the `key`(string)/`value`(string) pattern for each element.
 This allows for dynamic substitution of variable definitions within a Prompt.

 When sending JSON values in the `value` element, it's important to use the correct notation, which involves using an extra set of delimiters.
 For JSON objects, use curly brackets, and for JSON arrays, use square brackets.
+Notice there is a slight difference when using [Assistant](./apis/AssistantsAPI.md#post-chat) vs [Search Profiles](./apis/ChatWithDocumentsAPI.md#saia-chat-with-documents-api), where the later needs to use double curly brackets.

 Below are examples of valid values:

 ### String case